 “Yes, he was a prized Marwari stallion in those days.
 I miss him very much.”

 “He left this world some time ago.
 That picture was from another time, many years before you were born.
 Tell me about your job,” finished Amir.

-“Oh, I’m going to exercise racehorses for Wisdom Racing Stable.
-But I’m most excited about the beautiful filly, my mom and I saw running in the pasture today!
-No one has ridden her because they said she can’t race because she’s half Arabian.
-But Mr. Castillo said if I can win her trust, they’ll let me ride her one day!”
+“Oh, I’m going to get paid to work at the stable, plus get free riding lessons!
+But I’m most excited about the beautiful Arabian filly my mom and I saw running in the pasture today!
+No one has ridden her because she came from a ranch in Wyoming where she ran wild all her life.”

-“That’s too bad because Arabians are excellent racehorses.
-They possess both speed and stamina.
+“Yes, but it took several months.
+You must be patient.
+The filly is Arabian and like the Marwari, somewhat hot-blooded.
+You will have to earn her trust.
+In fact, the two breeds are related.
 Marwari horses were infused with Arabian blood early in their history.
 According to legend, an Arabian ship containing seven Arabian stallions wrecked off the coast of India and were taken to the Marwar region to be used as bloodstock for the Marwari breed.
 The Marwari and Arabian horses are the most ancient breeds in the world, and both carried warriors into battle,” said Amir.